 2. Irene Viewpoint

-On the way back, stop at Swedish-owned Irente Farm Lodge Biodiversity Reserve for a healthy farm lunch of bread, cheese, yoghurt, home-made jam including pineapple (our favourite!) and fresh fruit– and you can even check out how they make their cheese.
+On the way back, stop at Swedish-owned Irente Farm Lodge Biodiversity Reserve for a healthy farm lunch of bread, cheese, yoghurt, home-made jam (pineapple is our favourite!) and fresh fruit.
+Here you can also see how they make their cheese.